IB-homogeneous graphs: IB-homogeneous graphs

-\begin{observation} If $G$ is an IB-homogeneous that does not represent $m$, then $G$ is ultrahomogeneous. \end{observation} \begin{proof} Every isomorphism between finite substructures extends to a bimorphism, which cannot map any nonedge to an edge, as in that case $m$ would be represented in $\bim{G}$.
-It follows that all bimorphisms of $G$ are automorphisms, and by IB-homogeneity every local isomorphism is restriction of an automorphism of $G$. \end{proof}
+From this point on, whenever $G$ is an IB-homogeneous graph and $\isotp{f}$ is mono\-morphism between elements of $\age{G}$, we write ``$G$ represents $\isotp{f\ }$'' to mean ``$\isotp{f}$ is represented in $\bim{G}$''. \begin{observation} If $G$ is an IB-homogeneous graph that does not represent $\isotp{m}$, then $G$ is ultrahomogeneous. \end{observation} \begin{proof} Every isomorphism between finite substructures extends to a bimorphism, which cannot map any nonedge to an edge, as in that case $\isotp{m}$ would be represented in $\bim{G}$.
+It follows that under these conditions the extension is always an automorphism. \end{proof}

-\begin{proposition} If $G$ is IB-homogeneous and represents $m$, then $\overline G$ also represents $m$. \end{proposition} \begin{proof} Let $M$ be any bimorphism that represents $m$ in $\bim{G}$.
-Then by Remark \ref{rmk:whengish}, the same permutation of vertices is an antibimorphism of $\overline G$ mapping an edge to a nonedge and so $M^{-1}$ is a bimorphism of $\overline G$ that represents $m$. \end{proof}
+\begin{proposition} If $G$ is an IB-homogeneous graph that represents $\isotp{m}$, then $\overline G$ also represents $\isotp{m}$. \end{proposition} \begin{proof} Let $M$ be any bimorphism that represents $\isotp{m}$.
+Then by Corollary \ref{obs:anti}, the same permutation of vertices is an antibimorphism of $\overline G$ mapping an edge to a nonedge and $M^{-1}$ is a bimorphism of $\overline G$ that represents $\isotp{m}$. \end{proof}

-\begin{lemma} Let $G$ be an IB-homogeneous graph that represents $m$.
-Then for every $X\sqsubset G$ there exist $F,M\in\bim{G}$ such that the preimage of $X$ under $F$ is an independent set and the image of $X$ under $F$ is a clique.
-In particular, $G$ embeds arbitrarily large cliques and independent sets.\end{lemma} \begin{proof} Suppose that $G$ is IB-homogeneous and represents $m$, and let $X\subset G$ be any finite subset of $G$.
-We will show that $G$ embeds a clique of size $|X|$.
+Our next result proves that in an IB-homogeneous graph $G$ that represents $\isotp{m}$, every monomorphism whose domain is an independent set, or whose image is a clique, is represented in the bimorphism monoid of $G$. \begin{lemma} If $G$ is an IB-homogeneous graph that represents $\isotp{m}$, then for all $X\sqsubset G$ there exist bimorphisms $C$ and $E$ of $G$ such that the image of $X$ under $C$ is a clique and the preimage of $X$ under $E$ is an independent set.
+In particular, $G$ embeds arbitrarily large cliques and independent sets. \end{lemma} \begin{proof} Suppose that $G$ is IB-homogeneous and represents $\isotp{m}$, and let $X\sqsubset G$ be any finite subset of $G$.